Read and write permissions are configured individually for every web. To gain access to certain areas you possibly have to join a group first.

 - On-call duty: not covered

-- Backup: built-in version control
+- Backup: complete system and built-in version control

 - Support hours: Mo-Fr during core working hours

 - Support email: wiki-service @ gsi.de